Create Your Own Festive Pumpkins Using Papier-Mache

 2. Cut your newspaper into 1 inch strips.

-3. For the paper mache mix, simply add 1 part all-purpose flour to 2 parts water.
+3. For the papier-mache mix, simply add 1 part all-purpose flour to 2 parts water.
 Then add a little salt and a sprinkle of cinnamon.
-The salt helps keep mold from forming on the paper mache and the cinnamon helps cover up the ‘glue’ smell some people don’t like.
+The salt helps keep mold from forming on the papier-mache and the cinnamon helps cover up the ‘glue’ smell some people don’t like.

-(This can be a bit messy, so I recommend wearing an apron and covering your work surface with plastic trash bags).
+Now you are ready to apply your paper strips to your beach ball.
+This can be a bit messy, so I recommend wearing an apron and covering your work surface with plastic trash bags.

-4. Dip a newspaper strip into the mixture and use your fingers to srip away the excess and apply to the beach ball.
+5. Dip a newspaper strip into the mixture.
+Use your fingers to wipe away the excess and apply strip to the beach ball.

-5. Each time you have finished applying a single layer of newspaper, you need to let it dry.
-(I used my clothes drying rack).
+7. Each time you have finished applying a single layer of newspaper, you need to let it dry.
+(I used my laundry drying rack).

 Apply a total of 4 layers.

-They are NOT meant to be carved – it just won’t work.
-But, you can paint a ‘jack-o-lantern’ face on them, or use a stencil to apply a design.
-There is a lot you can do.
+These are NOT meant to be carved— it just won’t work.
+But, you can paint a jack-o-lantern face on them, or use a stencil to apply a design.
+There is a lot you can do to decorate them.